faqs

 Canada Ground Shipping: 10-12 business days

-If your order must be shipped outside the United States and Canada, please call for a shipping quote and estimated shipping time.
+If your order must be shipped outside the United States and Canada, please order the PDF files or CAD files so they can be emailed to you.

 Will the blueprints meet my local building codes?